Set Up Slack Alerts for API Breaking Changes

 app.post('/webhooks/rumbliq', (req, res) => {

-const { event, monitor, check, changes } = req.body
+const { monitor_name, changes } = req.body

-const breakingChanges = changes.filter((c: any) => c.breaking)
+const breakingChanges = changes.filter((c: any) => c.severity === 'breaking')

 if (breakingChanges.length > 0) {

-console.error(`🚨 Breaking changes on ${monitor.name}:`)
+console.error(`🚨 Breaking changes on ${monitor_name}:`)

 breakingChanges.forEach((change: any) => {

-console.error(` - ${change.field}: ${change.changeType}`)
+console.error(` - ${change.path}: ${change.type}`)

 })